vknukala/digital-diary/README.md

 **Digital Diary API**

-This is an Digital Diary API for creating new users and store their personal thoughts, memories, pictures etc It uses Spring boot framework and Mongo DB for persistance.
-The REST resources JWT token authentication is used for authenticating the resources
+This is a Digital Diary API for creating new users and store their personal thoughts, memories, pictures etc It uses Spring boot framework and Mongo DB for persistence.
+The REST resources are secured with JWT token authentication.

 `context path` - /digital-diary/